MadhavPatel1810/NextJs-Auth-Project/README.md

 # NextJs-Auth-Project
-This is a Next.js application where I built both the front end and API using MongoDB.
+This is a Next.js application where I built the front end and API using MongoDB.
 The project also includes Mailtrap with Nodemailer for sending tokens on emails, providing a robust authentication system.

 - NextJs-Auth-Project:
  https://next-js-auth-project-git-main-madhav-patel-s-projects.vercel.app